mosets/docs/modules.md

  : You can see the example of filter module in _Movie_ category.
 It is placed under the top menu and contain search criteria that related to _Movie_ category such as "**Director**" and "**Genre**" to refine users' searches in this category.

  ### Search {#mod-mt-search}
  Displays the Simple Search module for searching the directory and optionally a link to the Advanced Search page.
-It can also be configured to display a list of categories in a drop down menu to allow users filtering their searches through selected category.
+It can also be configured to display a list of categories in a drop down menu to allow users to filter their searches through selected category.

- Keywords entered here are matched against all fields that are Simple Searchable.
+ By default, the search module has search completion enabled.
+This activates as soon as you start typing in the module's search input field and return up to 8 matching listings and categories.
+When you press the "Enter" key or click on the "Search" button, you will be redirected to Search Results page showing the full results matching your search keyword.

- If you have "Search Completion" enabled, the entered keywords will matched against listing and category names and return up to 8 results.
-These results are shown as a drop down list below the search box.
-Search completion is activated once you start typing in the search box.
-When you see the search completion results, you can press the Up or Down arrow to navigate between the results.
-Press the 'Enter' key to go directly to the listing or category.
+ Go to [Simple Search]({{version}}/search#simple-search) to learn more.

  ### Static Categories {#mod-mt-staticcats}
  Similar to Categories module, except that Static Categories does not change across different pages.
 Static Categories display from a specific configurable parent categories.